T. Rex (band): Glam rock and commercial success (July 1970 – December 1972)

+Also during this time, Turtles alum Mark Volman and Howard Kaylan (aka Flo & Eddie) were brought in to sing background vocals, and although they were credited as part of the band proper, they did not tour with them due to their own touring schedules.
+On later projects, Bolan and Visconti would sing their own backing vocals in Flo & Eddie's style.

 After Bolan's displays, glam rock would gain popularity in the UK and Europe during 1971–1972.
 The completion of T. Rex's move to electric guitar rock coincided with Bolan's more overtly sexual lyrical style and image.
 Having already begun standing up onstage to perform electric songs, Bolan also incorporated more physical showmanship, such as struts, dances and poses, into his stage act.
 The group's new image and sound quickly attracted a new audience much to the despair of the band's early fans.
 Some of the lyrical content of Tyrannosaurus Rex remained, but the poetic, surrealistic lyrics were now interspersed with sensuous grooves, orgiastic moans and innuendo.

-In September 1971, T. Rex released Electric Warrior, which featured Currie and Legend.
+In September 1971, T. Rex released Electric Warrior, the first album from the Bolan/Finn/Currie/Legend line-up.
 Often considered to be their best album, the chart-topping Electric Warrior brought much commercial success to the group; publicist BP Fallon coined the term "T. Rextasy" as a parallel to Beatlemania to describe the group's popularity.
-The album included T. Rex's best-known song, "Get It On", which hit number one in the UK.
-In January 1972 it became a top ten hit in the US, where the song was retitled "Bang a Gong (Get It On)".
+The album included T. Rex's best-known song, "Get It On", which hit number 1 in the UK.
+In January 1972 it became a Top Ten hit in the US, where the song was retitled "Bang a Gong (Get It On)".
 The album still recalled Bolan's acoustic roots with ballads such as "Cosmic Dancer" and the stark "Girl".
 Soon after, Bolan left Fly Records; after his contract had lapsed, the label released the album track "Jeepster" as a single without his permission.
-Bolan went to EMI, where he was given his own record label in the UK—T. Rex Records, the "T. Rex Wax Co."
+Bolan went to EMI, where he was given his own record label in the UK, T. Rex Records, also known as "The "T. Rex Wax Co."